“Who Should Keep My Engagement Ring?”

 While we are on the topic of rings, Rick and I also had a discussion about who gets the ring if the marriage does not take place.
 I said that if I call off the engagement, he gets the ring back, and if he calls it off, I keep it.
 He says he should get it back no matter who calls it off.
 What is the proper ring etiquette in a break-up of an engagement?

-Honestly, all of this talk about what happens to a ring I do not have yet sours the thought of a ring at all.
+Honestly, all of this talk about what happens to a ring I do not yet have sours the thought of a ring at all.
 Any advice or opinion you can give me is greatly appreciated. — Whose Ring Is It Anyway?

 As for who gets the hypothetical engagement ring if the hypothetical engagement ends before marriage, I — and just about any other etiquette expert — agree that the person who does the breaking up relinquishes the ring.
 If you do the dumping, you return the ring and if your boyfriend does the dumping, you keep it.
+That’s just etiquette – the law around this varies by state so make sure to check what it is where you live.

 All that said, it’s been six months.
 Why don’t you put talks of rings and marriage on hold for another six months and see how you feel about the issue, and each other, in the spring?